collapsed-stacks/startups/questions/5455/can-i-use-client-information-from-my-internship-for-my-startup-company.md

 - posted by: [Lewis Goddard](https://stackexchange.com/users/904259/lewis-goddard) on 2015-06-04
 - score: 5

-<p>I am reasonably certain that under EU law this would be classed as Data Theft, if not a breach of privacy acts.
-The fact that you weren't told you couldn't take the information is neither here nor there, you probably weren't told not to steal the furniture, but that would still constitute theft.</p>
+I am reasonably certain that under EU law this would be classed as Data Theft, if not a breach of privacy acts.
+The fact that you weren't told you couldn't take the information is neither here nor there, you probably weren't told not to steal the furniture, but that would still constitute theft.

-<p><em>I am not a lawyer.
-Consider seeking proper legal advice.</em></p>
+_I am not a lawyer.
+Consider seeking proper legal advice._